In a Nutshell:

 • Foot Rest Height: Adjustable between 12” and 17”

-• Lower Back Support Angle: Fixed at 8 degrees
+• Lower Back Support Angle: Fixed at 8°

 Adjustability & Comfort

-As you can see, based on the stats provided in the last section here in our Whirlwind RoughRider review, most of the significant features of the wheelchair offer some ability to tweak them so that the chair fits you like a glove.
+As you can see, based on the stats provided in the last section of our Whirlwind RoughRider review, most of the wheelchair’s significant features allow you to tweak them so that the chair fits you like a glove.

 A Front View Image of Whirlwind RoughRider Wheelchair

 Where comfort is concerned, the RoughRider fares less well.
-It’s not an uncomfortable device; it’s just that the primary emphasis of the design was to bring wheelchairs to people who didn’t have access to any at all.
+It’s not an uncomfortable device; it’s just that the primary emphasis of the design was to bring wheelchairs to people who didn’t have access to any.
 Comfort, while important, just took a backseat to that goal.

 Note that in addition to the above, the RoughRider also comes with:

-We like that because we regard all of the above as essential to a great wheelchair design.
+We like that because the above is essential to an excellent wheelchair design.
 Some companies, however, make you pay extra for those features.
 Kudos to Whirlwind Wheelchair International for not going that route!

 Surprisingly Customizable, But Not Many Extras

 Although most of the features on the RoughRider are either adjustable or customizable at the point of sale (or both), the enterprise doesn’t offer much in the way of extras.
-You can get a spare set of casters or push handle extenders if you like.
+You can get spare casters or push-handle extenders if you like.

-The casters are a good idea, especially if you live in a remote area, as these are likely to be the first things you’ll have a problem with.
+The casters are a good idea, especially if you live in a remote area.
+These are likely the first things you’ll have a problem with.
 Having an extra set on hand makes a quick repair possible and will give you one less thing to worry about.

 A Push Handle Image of Whirlwind RoughRider Wheelchair